Skip to main content

 This matrix validates:

-• profile-scoped Fort agent auth bootstrap in si codex spawn
+• slot-scoped Fort agent auth bootstrap in si codex spawn (si-codex-<profile> for primary, si-codex-<profile>--<slot> for non-primary)

 • hosted Fort endpoint flow (configured via ~/.si/fort/settings.toml [fort].host) as the default runtime target

-• in-container access through si codex shell with no FORT_TOKEN/FORT_REFRESH_TOKEN secret env leakage
+• worker-shell access through si codex shell with no FORT_TOKEN/FORT_REFRESH_TOKEN secret env leakage

 • strict token file modes/ownership (0600 files, 0700 fort state dir)